xiaohan1129/Stick-Figure-Badminton/README.md

 # Stick Figure Badminton
-UIUC 21FA ECE385 final project, the whole project is done by myself.
+UIUC 21FA ECE385 final project, the whole project was done by myself.

 Some software files are missing, but you can simply modify the code from lab, I didn't done many modification for software part.